moinahoi/hha-lines/README.md

 Color scheme inspired by https://www.hvv-switch.de/

-Every line within the operation of the Hamburger Hochbahn is `green` or `red` otherwise.
+Every line within the operation of the Hamburger Hochbahn is `green`, otherwise `red` (VHH, S-Bahn).

 # Pre-Requisites

 Nothing.
 No seriously: No build tool needed.
-It's just vanilla script and basic HTML plus CSS.
+It's just vanilla javascript and basic HTML plus CSS.

 # Some usefull features